bponomarenko/autoconfig-app/README.md

 Autoconfig API is only available from withing Company network.
 Make sure you are connected with VPN or physically in the office.

+#### Where is my credentials are stored?

+All configurations (including credentials) are stored locally in LocalStorage.
+So private data is not exposed to external servers anyhow.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).